What’s Happening to Me?

 (page 1 of 5)

 Diane Damskey, left, helps her daughter, Katya, deal with her daily regimen of medications.
 Photo by Michael Ventura.

-Some high school seniors choose an easier course load after a grueling junior year, but Katya Damskey is taking three AP classes at Walt Whitman, plus playing in the band and swimming competitively for the Bethesda school and a
+Some high school seniors choose an easier course load after a grueling junior year, but Katya Damskey is taking three AP classes at Walt Whitman, plus playing in the band and swimming competitively for the Bethesda school and a club team.

 She often makes it through her packed day just fine.
 But other times she’s sitting in her second-period class when her mind suddenly goes blank.
 She knows that if she puts her head down on her desk, she’ll be asleep in seconds.
 It might happen twice in one week.

 On those days, Katya heads to the school nurse’s office to call her mother for a ride home.
 Then she crashes into a deep sleep that may last four hours, and when she wakes up she feels much better.
 The next day, if she’s up to it, she heads back to school not knowing what the day will bring.

 Even though Katya now knows why she often suffers from these bouts of crushing fatigue, she still doesn’t understand how her body can suddenly betray her.
 “Sometimes it just hits me,” the 18-year-old Bethesda resident says.
 “I’m like, I was fine this morning.
 What happened?”